tonyhffong/TermWin.jl/design/termwin-vs-tachikoma.md

 the grouped/pivot DataFrame tree viewer (`twdftable.jl`, the aggregation/`CalcPivot` machinery in `dfutils.jl`),
 the editable DataFrame table with enum/date/missing cell editors, the editable dict/vector tree, and the `Expr`-aware highlighting.
-These exist because TermWin is a *data analyst's interactive toolkit embedded in a REPL/ICJ workflow*
+These exist because TermWin is a *data analyst's interactive toolkit embedded in a REPL workflow*

-There's also a **paradigm mismatch with how you use it**.
-ICJ calls `tshow(model)` and expects a value back.
 That modal "open a browser, return a selection" ergonomics is native to TermWin and *awkward* in Tachikoma's run-until-quit app model.

 Longer term, TermWin may harvest Tachikoma's strongest ideas — constraint-based layout (Fixed/Fill/Percent/Min/Max/Ratio), hot-swappable themes, and the continuous-loop model for *new* live views